JoannaChang/de_novo_learning_structure/README.md

 3. Change the project directory to the root of the repository under ```PROJ_DIR``` in ```constants.py```

 ## Reproducing figures
 Each figure in the paper has an associated Jupyter notebook under ```paper/```.
 Running the cells reproduces all of the subfigures, and the first cell runs the simulations associated with the figure.
-Note that the experimental data used for Supplementary Figure 6 is not included but may be available upon reasonable request.
+Note that the experimental data used for Supplementary Figure 6 is currently not included but will be available upon publication.
 The code and figures are still provided.